raphaelbauer/markdown2epub/README.md

 ## What problem does this solve?

 I like to write my ebooks as markdown file.
+I also don't want to have any publisher lock-in when writing my ebooks.

-But I honestly could not find a straight-forward solution to create a nice epub out of that markdown.
+But I honestly could not find a straight-forward solution to create a nice epub out of a simple markdown file.

 So I created a tiny command line application that can do that for you.

 ## Credits